a-aminoglutaric acid, glutamate

 Women who are pregnant or breastfeeding shouldn’t use glutamic acid supplements.

-Do not take glutamic acid supplements if you:
+Don't take glutamic acid supplements if you:

 If you take too much glutamic acid, you may get systemic acidosis.